ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: output_connected

         Specifies whether the output relay is connected (closed) or disconnected (open).
-The :py:attr:`nidcpower.Session.output_enabled` property does not change based on this property; they are independent of each other. about supported devices.
+The :py:attr:`nidcpower.Session.output_enabled` property does not change based on this property; they are independent of each other.

-        Set this property to False to disconnect the output terminal from the output. to the output terminal might discharge unless the relay is disconnected.
-Excessive connecting and disconnecting of the output can cause premature wear on the relay.
+        Set this property to False to disconnect the output terminal from the output.

         Default Value: True

         .. note:: Only disconnect the output when disconnecting is necessary for your application.
-For example, a battery connected
+For example, a battery connected to the output terminal might discharge unless the relay is disconnected.
+Excessive connecting and disconnecting of the output can cause premature wear on electromechanical relays, such as those used by the PXIe-4147, PXI-4132, or PXIe-4138/39.

+            The PXIe-4051 does not have an output relay.
+For the PXIe-4051, this property specifies whether the input MOSFETs are connected (ON) or disconnected (OFF).

+            NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

+            This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.